 As the property transitions from a temporary, COVID-19 respite shelter, use restrictions will require that the site be used in a way that provides affordable housing or programming that supports homeless individuals.
 County staff will work with the community, Board of Commissioners and the City of Hillsboro to ascertain the highest and best use of the site moving forward, after the first year of operations.

 Prior to the opening of the respite shelter, Washington County will conduct outreach to local businesses, residents and community stakeholders.
-A virtual community meeting is scheduled for May 19 to allow interested community members to learn about the project, express concerns and make suggestions regarding facility operations.
+A virtual community meeting was held on May 19 to allow interested community members to learn about the project, express concerns and make suggestions regarding facility operations.

-If you have questions or concerns you can reach Washington County staff by calling 503-846-4722 or email Shelters@co.washington.or.us.
+If you have questions or concerns you can reach Washington County staff by calling 503-846-4722 or by sending an e-mail to Shelters@co.washington.or.us.